pallavithanikonda/maniva_mobile/README.md

 [react-native] - build using this library [react-navigation] - navigation package for react-native [native-base] - native components for both OS.

-[react-native-video] - video player for react-native Installation
+Installation
-Assignment-SwimCam requires Node.js v4+ to run.
+Assignment requires Node.js v4+ to run.

 Clone the repo and install the dependencies and devDependencies and start the server.

 $ cd Maniva

 $ npm install

 $ npx react-native run-android (for android)